duckwork/duckwork.github.io/readlist.md

 read-oncer,[^1] but I really think that should change.
 Reading books more than once allows them to open up and reveal their deeper meanings.

+[^1]: Is this the correct usage of inveterate?
+The world may never know.

 # My old readlist

 *So if you peer into the history of this site, you'll see I had an old